Markéta Gregorová

-Markéta Gregorová (born 14 January 1993) is a Czech politician.
-She has been a Member of the European Parliament since 2019, representing the Czech Pirate Party.
+Markéta Gregorová (born 14 January 1993) is a Czech politician who has been a Member of the European Parliament since 2019, representing the Czech Pirate Party.
 Gregorová serves as the Vice-Chair of the Delegation to the Euronest Parliamentary Assembly, and is a member of the Committee on International Trade and the Special Committee on Foreign Interference in all Democratic Processes in the European Union, including Disinformation.

 Early life and career

 Gregorová was born in Most.
 She studied International Relations and European Studies at Masaryk University in Brno.
 She received her master's degree in Public Administration and Security Studies at the CEVRO Institute.
 Prior to entering politics, Gregorová worked in the private sector, within the fields of marketing and web testing.
-Gregorová is described as a person with a specific sense of humour.